 Posted on behalf of The Nye Law Group on May 16, 2017 in Car Accidents

-Right-of-way laws play an important role in keeping Georgia roads safe.
+Right-of-way laws play an important role in keeping Georgia's roads safe.
 These laws determine when a driver has the right to make a traffic maneuver, such as changing lanes, making a turn or entering an intersection.

 You can lower your risk of a car accident by reviewing Georgia's right-of-way laws to make sure you clearly understand them and know how to apply them the next time you drive.

-Under Section 40-6-70 of O.C.G.A., if two vehicles approach an intersection from different directions at approximately the same time, the car on the right has the right-of-way.
+According to Georgia's intersection traffic laws, if two vehicles approach an intersection from different directions at approximately the same time, the car on the right has the right-of-way.

 However, if a driver is on a highway that ends at the intersection, he or she will yield to the other driver whether the other driver is on the right or left.